 Operation and Control: Controlling operations of equipment or systems.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Chair Mender

 What Kind of Cabinetmaker or Bench Carpenter Job Opportunities Are There?

-In the United States, there were 109,300 jobs for Cabinetmaker or Bench Carpenter in 2016.
+In 2016, there was an estimated number of 109,300 jobs in the United States for Cabinetmaker or Bench Carpenter.
 New jobs are being produced at a rate of 2.3% which is below the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Cabinetmaker or Bench Carpenter by 2026.
-There will be an estimated 11,500 positions for Cabinetmaker or Bench Carpenter per year.
+Due to new job openings and attrition, there will be an average of 11,500 job openings in this field each year.

 The states with the most job growth for Cabinetmaker or Bench Carpenter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, New Mexico, or Kansas.
 These states have the worst job growth for this type of profession.